-The primary task of a web server is to show the website details.
-If a web server is private and is used internally, then it is called Intranet Server.
-When someone searches for a website by adding the URL or web address on a web browser’s address bar, the browser issues a request to the internet for viewing the corresponding web page for that address.
+The primary task of a web server is to display the website’s details.
+If a web server is private and is used internally, then it is called an Intranet Server.
+When someone searches for a website by typing the URL (or web address) into a web browser’s address bar, the browser issues a request to the internet for viewing the corresponding web page for that address.
 A Domain Name Server (DNS) translates this URL to an IP Address, which in turn leads to a web server.

-A web server is a computer that carries web pages.
+A web server is a computer that holds information about web pages.
 Each web server has an IP address and a domain name.
 Any computer can be made into a web server by setting up server software and linking the machine to the internet.
-There are many web server software applications, which include public domain software and commercial packages.
+There are many web server software applications, which include public domain software and commercial packages, for example.

-Web servers mostly are part of a bigger suite of internet and intranet-connected software for emails, FTP files and creating web pages.
-There are several factors to consider in choosing a web server like how well it fits with the operating system and other servers, its capacity to handle server-side programming, security features and the specific publishing, search engine and site building tools that come with it.
+Web servers are mostly part of a bigger suite of internet and intranet-connected software for emails, FTP files, and creating web pages.
+There are several factors to consider in choosing a web server, such as how well it fits with the operating system and other servers; its capacity to handle server-side programming; what kind of security features it offers; and which search engine and site-building tools come with it.

-A web server is carries content or services to end users over the internet.
+A web server carries content or services to end users over the internet (i.e., people using their browser to access websites).
 A web server is composed of the following: